Long Island water lobbyist dead at 64

 Shanahan’s interest in history led him to produce a web-based documentary on the War of 1812, called “Uncle Sam’s First War.”
 He also lectured on the War of 1812 as a speaker for the New York Council for the Humanities.

 Shanahan moved to Schodack Landing, outside Albany, about 25 years ago to launch his career as a lobbyist.
-There, he met his wife, Kate, according to his brother, Kevin Shanahan of New York, New York.
+There, he met his wife, Kate, according to his brother, Kevin Shanahan of Manhattan.
 Thomas also changed parties and became a Republican.

 Though busy both professionally and with his volunteer work, Shanahan never hesitated to drop what he was doing to help out someone, his brother said.